wilsonfreitas/awesome-quant/README.md

 - [finance](https://pypi.org/project/finance/) - Financial Risk Calculations.
 Optimized for ease of use through class construction and operator overload.
 - [qfrm](https://pypi.org/project/qfrm/) - Quantitative Financial Risk Management: awesome OOP tools for measuring, managing and visualizing risk of financial instruments and portfolios.
 - [visualize-wealth](https://github.com/benjaminmgross/visualize-wealth) - Portfolio construction and quantitative analysis.
-- [VisualPortfolio](https://github.com/wegamekinglc/VisualPortfolio) - This tool is used to visualize the perfomance of a portfolio.
+- [VisualPortfolio](https://github.com/wegamekinglc/VisualPortfolio) - This tool is used to visualize the performance of a portfolio.
 - [universal-portfolios](https://github.com/Marigold/universal-portfolios) - Collection of algorithms for online portfolio selection.
 - [FinQuant](https://github.com/fmilthaler/FinQuant) - A program for financial portfolio management, analysis and optimisation.
 - [Empyrial](https://github.com/ssantoshp/Empyrial) - Portfolio's risk and performance analytics and returns predictions.